reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 Implementing the above would make us the confident when dealing with database changes and their distribution to desired environments.

-Another popular alternative of Flyway is [Liquibase](https://www.liquibase.org/), which will be a subject of a future blog post.
+Another popular alternative of Flyway is [Liquibase](https://www.liquibase.org/), which will be a subject of a future blog post :blush: